bot-netizen/jvm-profiler-executorid-tag/README.md

 # Uber JVM Profiler

+## This repo extends the Uber JVM profiler and comes with an executor ID TAG for better analysis of data using influx & Grafana, Feel free to buzz me if you find any issues.

 [![Build Status](https://api.travis-ci.org/uber-common/jvm-profiler.svg)](https://travis-ci.org/uber-common/jvm-profiler/)

 Uber JVM Profiler provides a Java Agent to collect various metrics and stacktraces for Hadoop/Spark JVM processes